-We, at our sole discretion, may choose to offer fee rebates (also referred to as bonus payments) to one or more investors in the Funds from time to time.
-The level of any fee rebates will be determined by us alone.
+As from 1 October 2020, we do not offer fee rebates.
+However if we do, they will be applied at our sole discretion.
+We may choose to offer fee rebates (also referred to as bonus payments) to one or more investors in the Funds from time to time.
+The level of any fee rebates offered will be determined by us alone.